bootdotdev/blog/content/javascript/javascript-map-function.md

 ## Syntactic Sugar

-In the above example, in order to double each value in the original array, we only used the `val` argument.
+In the above example, to double each value in the original array, we only used the `val` argument.
 It's _extremely_ common to only care about the `val` argument in the map function.
 When that's all we need we can simplify the syntax, and even throw in some es6 arrow functions:

 ```js
 const oldArray = [1, 4, 9, 16];